ctm/mb2-doc/src/games.md

 # Games

-Mb2 can deal over fifty different variations of poker[^1].
+Mb2 can deal sixty different variations of poker[^1].
 This includes common ones like Texas Hold'em, Omaha and Seven Card Stud as well as lesser known games like Badugi, Courchevel and Big O.